Chandogya Upanishad: Chronology

 Chandogya Upanishad was in all likelihood composed in the earlier part of 1st millennium BCE, and is one of the oldest Upanishads.
 The exact century of the Upanishad composition is unknown, uncertain and contested.

 The chronology of early Upanishads is difficult to resolve due to scant evidence, an analysis of archaism, style, and repetitions across texts, driven by assumptions about likely evolution of ideas, and on presumptions about which philosophy might have influenced which other Indian philosophies.
 Patrick Olivelle states, "in spite of claims made by some, in reality, any dating of these documents (early Upanishads) that attempts a precision closer than a few centuries is as stable as a house of cards".

 The chronology and authorship of Chandogya Upanishad, along with the Brihadaranyaka and Kaushitaki Upanishads, is further complicated because they are compiled anthologies of literature that must have existed as independent texts before they became part of these Upanishads.

 Scholars have offered different estimates ranging from 800 BCE to 600 BCE, all preceding Buddhism.
-According to a 1998 review by Patrick Olivelle.
-Chandogya was composed by 7th or 6th century BCE, give or take a century or so.
-Phillips states that Chandogya was completed after Brihadaranyaka, both probably in early part of the 8th millennium CE.
+According to a 1998 review by Patrick Olivelle, Chandogya was composed by 7th or 6th century BCE, give or take a century or so.
+Phillips states that Chandogya was completed after Brihadaranyaka, both probably in early part of the 8th century BCE.